 Certain project transition costs related to the set-up of processes, personnel and systems are deferred during the transition period and expensed on a straight-line basis over the period the outsourcing services are provided, not to exceed the term of the contract.
 The deferred costs are specific internal costs or incremental external costs directly related to transition or set-up activities necessary to enable the outsourced services.
 Unamortized set-up costs are monitored regularly for impairment.
 Impairment losses are recorded when projected remaining undiscounted operating cash flows of the related contract are not sufficient to recover the carrying amount of contract assets.
-Capitalized set-up costs were \$1,178,000 and \$0 as of December 31, 2013 and 2012, respectively, and are included in other assets on our consolidated balance sheet.
+Capitalized set-up costs were \$0.7 million and \$1.2 million as of December 31, 2014 and 2013, respectively.